JOB SEEKERS HELP

 Research different styles of résumés.
 Investing a few dollars in a

-professional résumé CD writing package is money wisely invested.
+professional résumé program is money wisely invested.

 Use a quality paper to present your résumé.
-Remember it is
+Remember it is YOU

-you are really presenting.
+that you are really presenting.

 that cause the résumé to appear “too busy”.
-Simple professional layouts also
+Simple professional layouts

 transmit more successfully electronically.